-In May 2012, we substantially completed the deployment of an advanced metering system (AMS), having installed approximately 2.2 million smart meters.
-To recover the cost of the AMS, the Texas Utility Commission approved a monthly surcharge payable by REPs, initially over 12 years and later reduced to six years as a result of U.S. Department of Energy (DOE) grant funds.
-The surcharge is currently set to expire in 2015 for residential customers and in 2016 to 2017 for non-residential customers.
+In May 2012, we substantially completed the deployment of an AMS, having installed approximately 2.2 million smart meters.
+To recover the cost of the AMS, the PUCT approved a monthly surcharge payable by REPs, initially over 12 years and later reduced to six years as a result of DOE grant funds.
+The surcharge expired in 2015 and 2016 for residential customers and certain non-residential customers, respectively, and is set to expire in 2017 for the remaining non-residential customers.
 The surcharge amounts and duration are subject to adjustment in future proceedings to reflect actual costs incurred and to address required changes in scope.